watsos-mcmaster/dinner-is-served/README.md

 # Dinner is Served!
-This is the code for assignment #5.
+This is the code for the Dinner is Served sample application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).